 - NOAA Weather Radio (NWEM): A nationwide network of radio stations that broadcast continuous weather information directly from the nearest National Weather Service office.
 NWR broadcasts official Weather Service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week including natural (such as earthquakes or avalanches), environmental (such as chemical releases or oil spills), and public safety (such as AMBER alerts or 911 Telephone outages).

-- Internet Services: the ability to receive (consume) IPAWS notifications and send them out to other devices.
+- Internet Services: These services have the ability to receive (consume) IPAWS notifications and send them out to other devices.
 In respect to Regroup, the internet services channel gives us the ability to receive automated weather alerts from NOAA as well as notifications sent from other COG’s (other IPAWS alerting authorities).